-- How your daily calorie needs change: You are at a moderate calorie burn and should keep calorie intake close to your estimated TDEE.
+- How your daily calorie needs change: You are at a moderate calorie burn and should keep your calorie intake close to your estimated TDEE.

-- How your daily macro needs change: You should eat a moderate amount of carbs around the time your workout, and keep fat and protein intake at normal levels.
+- How your daily macro needs change: You should eat a moderate amount of carbs around the time of your workout, and keep fat and protein intake at normal levels.

 When performing at high intensity, your body is burning mostly carbs for fast energy, as well as some fat for sustained endurance.

-- How your daily calorie needs change: On these days you have a higher overall calorie burn and increased fat burning potential.
+- How your daily calorie needs change: On these days you have a higher overall calorie burn and increased fat-burning potential.
 You may want to slightly increase total calories on these days by 5 to 10%.

 - How your daily macro needs change: Increase carbs slightly to replenish lost fuel and keep protein and fat intake the same.

 While the best pre-workout meals can differ greatly from one person to the next, we do know that a well-balanced approach works well for most.
 Depending on when you are planning to exercise, here are some of the best food options to consider before hitting the gym: